-Hal’s Favorite Chocolate Chip Cookies were a big hit with our friends.
+Rye Flour Chocolate Chip Cookies were my follow-up to Hal’s Favorite Chocolate Chip Cookies which were a big hit with friends.
 The spices and powdered sugar were one reason, but the texture also made the cookies special.
 They were lumpy, bumpy, had crispy edges, were chewy in the center, and kind of dense — not cakey at all.
-As much as we liked HAL’s, I wanted to try a non-spiced variation and came up with Rye Flour Chocolate Chip Cookies made with a combination of all-purpose and dark rye flour.
+As much as we liked HAL’s, I wanted to try a non-spiced variation.
+That, and I wanted to try putting rye flour in the dough.

 The dark rye flour added a little nuttiness and was a fun addition, but I think a mixture of wheat flour would give the same results.
 Since this was a new recipe, I weighed most of my ingredients for accuracy.
 Given the nature of flour, I’m not so sure using volume measurements would be accurate, so use a scale if you have one.